 - Other duties as assigned.

-- Experience and skills in working with mentally ill individuals who are difficult to engage and may resist services.
+- Interest or experience in working with clients who are difficult to engage and refer to traditional programs.

 - Knowledge of Harm Reduction strategies.